Siliguri–Dhubri Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15765 Siliguri Junction - Dhubri Intercity Express covers the distance of 261 km in 6 hours 20 mins (41 km/hr) & in 9 hours 05 mins as the 15766 Dhubri - Siliguri Junction Intercity Express (29 km/hr).
+The 15765 Siliguri Junction - Dhubri Intercity Express covers the distance of 261 km in 6 hours 20 mins (41 km/h) and in 9 hours 05 mins as the 15766 Dhubri - Siliguri Junction Intercity Express (29 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.